albertosaurus/power_enum_2/README.markdown

 `:enforce_strict_symbols` (raises an exception if the arg is a Symbol).

 The purpose of the `:on_lookup_failure` option is that a) under some circumstances a lookup failure is a Bad Thing and action should be taken, therefore b) a fallback action should be easily configurable.
-As of version 0.8.4, you can also set `:on_lookup_failure` to a lambda that takes in a single argument (The arg that was passed to `[]`).
+You can also set `:on_lookup_failure` to a lambda that takes in a single argument (The arg that was passed to `[]`).

-As of version 0.8.0, you can pass in multiple arguments to `[]`.
+You can also pass in multiple arguments to `[]`.
 This returns a list of enums corresponding to the passed in values.
 Duplicates are filtered out.
 For example `BookingStatus[arg1, arg2, arg3]` would be equivalent to `[BookingStatus[arg1], BookingStatus[arg2], BookingStatus[arg3]]`.

-##### contains?(arg) (since version 0.10.0)
+##### contains?(arg)

 `BookingStatus.contains?(arg)` returns `true if` the given Symbol, String or id has a member instance in the enumeration, `false` otherwise.
 Returns `true` if the argument is an enum instance, returns `false` if the argument  is `nil` or any